ansible/ansible/docsite/latest/rst/faq.rst

 How do I submit a change to the documentation?
 ++++++++++++++++++++++++++++++++++++++++++++++

 Great question!
-Documentation for the Ansible project is kept in `Github <https://github.com/ansible/ansible/tree/devel/docsite/latest/rst>`_ in restructured text format.
-Simply send in a pull request for changes, or file a ticket if you found an error but do not have time to submit a change request.
+Documentation for Ansible is kept in the main project git repository, and complete instructions for contributing can be found in the docs README `viewable on GitHub <https://github.com/ansible/ansible/tree/devel/docsite/latest#readme>`_.
 Thanks!

 I don't see my question here
 ++++++++++++++++++++++++++++